webrecorder/pywb/README.md

 A listing of archived content, often in calendar form, is available when a `*` is used instead of timestamp.

+The Wayback Machine uses an html parser to rewrite relative and absolute links, as well as absolute links found in javascript, css and some xml.

 pywb uses this interface as a starting point.